 For legions of kids in the United States, spring break is a week-long hiatus that falls anytime between mid-March and mid-April.
 It's a great opportunity for families to shake out of their winter gear and think of warmer times ahead.
 Our top picks include destinations and events across the United States as well as cruises and international destinations.

 Got spring fever?
 Pack the car and grab the kids for these stunning road trips.
+Or, better yet, rent an RV via Outdoorsy and travel in style with a hotel on wheels.
 Two great destinations in March include:

 - California's 17,600-acre Antelope Valley Poppy Reserve has 8 miles of trails that wind through the gently rolling hills blankets with the state flower, the golden poppy, in bloom.